WYQE

 WYQE (92.9 FM), branded on-air as Yunque 92.9fm, is a radio station broadcasting a Spanish Variety format.
 Licensed to Naguabo, Puerto Rico, it serves the Puerto Rico area.
-The station is currently owned by JN Music Group, a subsidiary of HMS Distributors, and the licensee is Fajardo Broadcasting Company, Inc..
+The station is currently owned by JN Music Group, a subsidiary of HMS Distributors, and the licensee is Fajardo Broadcasting Company, Inc. The station is currently operated by EBSMedia pursuant to a purchase agreement.